larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 Note: It is very important to note change any of these parameters.

-1. Locate the **osticketip** Public IP address and take note of the address.
+1. Locate the **osticketip** Public IP address and take note of the address

 *Exit Criteria:*

--   The MySQL Cluster was deployed successfully into Azure IaaS and the Public IP address of the master node was noted.
+-   The MySQL Cluster was deployed successfully into Azure IaaS and the Public IP address of the master node was noted

 ### Task 2: Connect to the MySQL cluster and restore the database

-1. On the **LABVM**, connect to the master node of the MySQL cluster using MySQL Workbench.
+1. On the **LABVM**, connect to the master node of the MySQL cluster using MySQL Workbench

-2. Enter the following information to configure to connect to your MySQL master node.
+2. Enter the following information to configure to connect to your MySQL master node:

     -   Connection Name: **MySQL Cluster**